 “We also need to have regulations that will push for conscious consumerism.
 This can be done if the cost of products and services includes the cost of the footprint in terms of the environment.
 Currently, the extraction of natural resources does not take into account the environmental repercussions at the end of life of these products.
 The Polluter Pays Principle must be strongly embedded in all businesses.
 Waste management businesses on the other hand should also follow the principle of reducing, reusing, repairing, and closed-loop recycling.
 This will make our businesses far more operations intensive.
 However, we will be able to create far more jobs and livelihood options.”

 “Bio-CNG is a good option for processing organic/wet waste.
 The energy recovery is significant and can be put to efficient use in kitchens either directly through piped gas or through cylinders.
 We work in partnership with companies that install bio-CNG facilities.
-We operate these facilities for some of our customer locations.
+Operate these facilities for some of our customer locations.
 We also deliver good quality wet waste to some of our partner locations which are built and operated by these companies.”

 ROADBLOCKS FOR WASTE MANAGEMENT COMPANIES & ADVICE TO OVERCOME THEM